 2. Retail Payments: Debit cards and Credit cards had made sure that you didn’t need to carry cash while out shopping, but cellphones have taken this a step further.
 Apple Pay and Google Pay help you instantly pay at many merchants.
 In India, wallets like Paytm and Mobikwik help customers pay instantly at shops, and in China, WeChat is enormously popular as a means to make online payments.
 With your credit and debit cards having effectively shrunk into your wallet, there’s little reason to carry them around.

 3. Loans: Even until a couple of decades ago, loans were controlled by a small group of powerful parties — banks, financial firms and large corporations.
 They decided if you were eligible to receive a loan based on your credit history and other parameters.
 Technology has enabled startups and companies to come up with much better ways to determine who gets a loan.
 Companies can now track your social media profiles and your online activity to determine if you’re eligible for a loan.
 Given the amount of time people spend on the internet, their online footprint can give clues about how likely they are to repay loans.
-Other companies can often give instant loans, such as Nashville check into cash.
+Other companies can often give instant loans.

 4. Loans against assets: Technology also enables loans against assets which previously couldn’t have been valid collateral.
 CreditMate is a startup that allows people to avail of loans against their bikes, and a startup called Buddy lets students avail of micro loans to purchase e-commerce products on a monthly basis.
 Technology plays an important role in such transactions — the market value of bikes can be instantly assessed with technology, and students can form a network through which they can refer other reliable students on the program.